gottesfurcht/MBNT/README.md

 From the home of the Greek Bible.

 Extract the zip file from the releases page and unzip it into your SWORD directory, e.g. `~/.sword`.

+For applications that support SWORD modules, see: http://crosswire.org/applications/

+On Android you can use the module with [And-bible](http://mjdenham.github.io/and-bible/).
+Download the zip file and select load the module with `Load Document from Zip` in the `Administration` menu.